Definition of Polyuria

 Other causes of Polyuria

 Excessive volume of urine often occurs due to certain behaviors in your lifestyle.
-This may include drinking large amounts of fluid, which is known – as mentioned above – as polydipsia and is not a serious health problem.
+This may include drinking large amounts of fluid, which is known – as mentioned above – as polydipsia and is not a severe health problem.

 Similarly, certain medications such as diuretics increase the volume of urine.
-In this regard, talk to your doctor if you recently started a new medication (or just changed your dose) and, casuistically, check for changes in urine volume.
+In this regard, talk to your doctor if you recently started a new drug (or just changed your dose) and, casuistically, check for changes in urine volume.